 The guidance can help you check that children are secure in all the earlier steps of learning before you look at their 'age band'.
 Depth in learning matters much more than moving from one band to the next or trying to cover everything.
-A child's learning is secure if they show it consistently and in a range of different contexts.
-For example, it is important to give a child many opportunities to deepen their understanding of numbers up to five.
+For example, it is important to give a child many opportunities to deepen their understanding of numbers to 5.
 There is no value in rushing to 10.